 This is by far the most common area in terms of everyday consumer interactions, and it’s the most competitive.
 Even when executing B2B marketing campaigns, the consumer needs to be educated about product safety, side effects and efficacy.
-Branding is important, and brand trust is paramount.
+Branding is important, and brand trust is paramount with medical products.

 Medical Devices, Supplies and Equipment Sales

-The long cycle inherent in the sale of medical device plays a big role here, as do personal relationships with healthcare providers.
+The long cycle inherent in B2B medical marketing and the sale of medical devices plays a big role here, as do personal relationships with healthcare providers.
 Still, people are people first, and they’ll do the research like everyone else.
 Deploying modern, digital marketing tactics can give a B2B company a distinct advantage.